 Environment & Energy

-ArtPlace America and the US Water Alliance share the conviction that arts and cultural strategies have the power to move the needle on One Water—an approach to managing our nation’s water resources in an integrated, inclusive, and sustainable manner to secure a bright, prosperous future for our children, our communities, and our country.
+ArtPlace and US Water Alliance began a multi-year partnership in 2017 based on a shared conviction that arts and cultural strategies have the power to move the needle on One Water—an approach to managing the nation’s water resources in an integrated, inclusive, and sustainable manner.

-While promising, efforts to integrate arts and culture into the field of sustainable water management is nascent.
-To accelerate these efforts, ArtPlace and the US Water Alliance are partnering to catalogue successful examples and clearly demonstrate how the integration of arts and cultural strategies have resulted in improved water management outcomes or put stakeholders on the path to positive results.
-Building upon ArtPlace’s research report Farther, Faster, Together: How Arts and Culture Can Accelerate Environmental Progress and the US Water Alliance’s One Water Roadmap, this collaborative effort will both make the case—and expand the body of evidence—for how multi-sector partnerships around arts and culture can contribute to a sustainable water future for all.
+At the time, efforts to integrate arts and culture into the field of sustainable water management were promising but nascent.
+Building upon ArtPlace’s field scan research and the US Water Alliance’s One Water Roadmap, the collaboration set out to catalogue successful examples and expand the body of evidence to demonstrate how multi-sector partnerships around arts and culture can contribute to a sustainable water future for all.

 In September 2016, ArtPlace commissioned Helicon Collaborative to lead research to better understand how creative placemaking is advancing sustainability outcomes for communities.
 Helicon’s research process involved a literature review of over 500 academic and non-academic sources; analysis of over 100 environmentally related art and culture projects across the United States; in-depth interviews with 37 field leaders; and a working group of 26 people convened in partnership with Grist and the Sierra Club.